Facility Assessment Report and Action Plan

 Capital Project Recommendations

-Some resource efficiency measures identified in the RCM assessment will require additional analysis.
+Some resource efficiency measures will require additional analysis.
 You may want to seek engineering assistance to determine the feasibility of some measures.
 Check with your local electric, gas and water utilities to determine if incentives such as rebates, services or low-interest loans are available.

 Financial incentives may make a big difference in the affordability of specific resource-efficiency measures.
 Meet with the capital programs staff to share the results of the audit and possible funding sources.
 Work with them to develop a schedule for completing the efficiency measures.

-If you manage implementation of the measures yourself, follow these tips:
+If you manage the implementation of the measures, follow these tips:

 - Utility assistance